emartech/request-rocket/docs/index.md

 # Installation

-Releases may be retrieved from the `Releases` page of the project's GitHub repository. [[Latest version]](http://github.com/emartech/request-rocket/releases/latest)
+Releases can be retrieved from the `Releases` page of the project's GitHub repository.
+[Latest version](http://github.com/emartech/request-rocket/releases/latest)

 To install the application (on macOS), just double-click the `.dmg` file and drag the "Request Rocket" app to "Applications."